rem7/goradius/README.md

 # goradius
 A simple implementation of a RADIUS server in go.
+The policy flow is modeled HTTP-like, through the use of middleware in a request/response flow.
+Look at sample

 ### TODO
 * Handle vendor specific attributes